-In addition, the servicer will agree to indemnify, defend and hold harmless the PUCT (for the benefit of retail electric customers) us, the trustee, for itself and on behalf of the transition bondholder, and related parties specified in the servicing agreement, including our managers, in connection with any increase in servicing fees as described under "-Servicer Compensation" if that increase is the result of a servicer default arising out of the servicer's willful misconduct, bad faith or negligence in performance of its duties or observance of its covenants under the servicing agreement.
-Any such indemnity payments made to the PUCT for the benefit of the retail electric consumers will be remitted to the trustee promptly for deposit in the collection account.
+In addition, the servicer will agree to indemnify the PUCT (for the benefit of retail electric customers) in connection with any increase in servicing fees as described under "-Servicer Compensation" if that increase is the result of a servicer default arising out of the servicer's willful misconduct, bad faith or negligence in performance of its duties or observance of its covenants under the applicable servicing agreement.
+Any such indemnity payments made to the PUCT for the benefit of the retail electric consumers will be remitted to the trustee promptly for deposit in the applicable collection account.

-In the servicing agreement, the servicer will release us, our managers and the trustee from any and all claims whatsoever relating to the transition property or the servicer's servicing activities with respect thereto except to the extent of bad faith, willful misconduct or negligence.
+In each servicing agreement, the servicer will release us, our managers and the trustee from any and all claims whatsoever relating to the applicable transition property or the servicer's servicing activities with respect thereto except to the extent of bad faith, willful misconduct or negligence.